Tree-Guided Rare Feature Selection and Logic Aggregation with Electronic Health Records Data: Simulation

-We consider several scenarios, \begin{itemize} \item Case~1 (low-dimensional, $q\approx 0.17$): Tree 1 with $n=200$ and $(a,b,c,d) = (1, 1, 0, 0)$. \item Case~2 (low-dimensional, $q\approx 0.17$): Tree 1 with $n=200$ and $(a,b,c,d) = (0.66, 0.6, 0, 0)$. \item Case~3 (low-dimensional, $q\approx 0.30$): Tree 1 with $n=200$ and $(a,b,c,d) = (0.7, 1, 0, 0)$. \item Case~4 (high-dimensional, $q\approx 0.17$): Tree 3 with $n=100$ and $(a,b,c,d) = (0.9, 1, 1.5, -3.5)$. \end{itemize} For each method, we evaluate out-of-sample classification performance with independently generated testing data of sample size 1000.
-Besides the area under the curve (AUC) value, we also report the area under the precision-recall curve (AUPRC) value, and the sensitivity and positive predictive value (PPV) under either 90\% or 95\% specificity; the latter measures are more useful in situations with a rare outcome, as in the suicide risk modeling application to be presented in Section \ref{sec:real:suicide}.
+{\cre Based on the above model, we obtain $n$ independent samples of $y$ with the generated design matrix $\X_0$ and $n$ independently sampled values of $z$.} We consider several scenarios, \begin{itemize} \item Case~1 (low-dimensional, $q\approx 0.17$): Tree 1 with $n=200$ and $(a,b,c,d) = (1, 1, 0, 0)$; \item Case~2 (low-dimensional, $q\approx 0.17$): Tree 1 with $n=200$ and $(a,b,c,d) = (0.66, 0.6, 0, 0)$; \item Case~3 (low-dimensional, $q\approx 0.30$): Tree 1 with $n=200$ and $(a,b,c,d) = (0.7, 1, 0, 0)$; \item Case~4 (high-dimensional, $q\approx 0.17$): Tree 3 with $n=100$ and $(a,b,c,d) = (0.9, 1, 1.5, -3.5)$. \end{itemize} For each method, we evaluate out-of-sample classification performance with independently generated testing data of sample size 1000.
+Besides the area under the receiver operating characteristic curve (AUC) value, we also report the area under the precision-recall curve (AUPRC) value, and the sensitivity and positive predictive value (PPV) under either 90\% or 95\% specificity; the latter measures are more useful in situations with a rare outcome, as in the suicide risk modeling to be presented in Section \ref{sec:real:suicide}.
 The rest of the setups are the same as in the regression settings.

-The results for Case 1 and Case 4 are reported in Table~\ref{tab:bin1} and \ref{tab:bin4}, respectively, and the rest of the results can be founded in Section~\ref{sec::app-simu-table} of the Appendix.
-In most of the cases, TSLA leads to higher AUC and AUPRC values than the competing methods.
-Both TSLA and RFS-Sum perform much better than the other methods.
-TSLA outperforms RFS-Sum with a large margin in Case 1, and otherwise the improvement is not substantial.
-We also find that the difference between the methods gets smaller when the response becomes more balanced.
-This indicates that our method can be more useful with imbalanced data.
+The results on prediction performance for Case 1 and Case 4 are reported in Table~\ref{tab:tab2}.
+The rest of the results, including feature aggregation performance, estimation of unpenalized coefficients, and paired $t$-test results for comparing TSLA to other methods, can be found in Section~\ref{sec::app-simu-log} of the Supplement.
+An additional example with $n<p$ for all the methods is also presented in Section~\ref{sec::app-simu-highdim} of the Supplement.
+In all the cases, TSLA leads to significantly better performance in all metrics than the competing methods at significance level $\alpha=0.01$.
+Both TSLA and RFS-Sum perform better than the other methods.
+TSLA often outperforms RFS-Sum with a large margin in the AUPRC and sensitivity measures, while the improvement in the overall AUC is not substantial.
+We find that the practical difference between the methods gets smaller when the response becomes more balanced.
 The other observations are similar as those in the regression settings.